ENCCS/julia-for-hpda/content/regression.rst

       Note the locally constant (step wise) behavior of the prediction.
       What happens to the prediction curve if you increase the number of data points?

-.. exercise:: air foil continued
+.. todo:: air foil continued

    Return to the `Airfoil data set`_ example above and run the code for it.